tolawho/loggy/README.md

 Currently must be added manually as a repo to `composer.json` - not available on Packagist.

 # Quick Start

+## Laravel 5.5+

+This package is updated for package auto-discovery in Laravel 5.5+.
+When using Laravel 5.5+ you do not need to register the service provider or the alias.

+## Laravel 5.4 and below

 Once Composer has installed or updated your packages you need to register `Loggy` with Laravel itself.
 Open up `config/app.php` and find the providers key, towards the end of the file, and add `Mattlibera\Loggy\ServiceProvider:class`, to the end: